Fiat Siena: 2007–2016

 The new Siena follows the new Fiat 'family face', with double front lights and some chrome details in the grille, and around the fog lights.
 The rear lights are sharp and integrated with the trunk and appeared to be inspired by models of Alfa Romeo, like the 156 and 159.

 The new Siena is in production at Betim (Brazil) and Córdoba (Argentina), with 1.0 8v, 1.4 8v, 1.4 8v TetraFuel, and 1.8 8v engines, flexible for the Brazilian market (capable of using gasoline and ethanol).
 The TetraFuel is the first multifuel car that can run as a flexi-fuel on pure gasoline, or E25, or E100; or runs as a bi-fuel with natural gas (CNG).
 As of 2011, the sportive version – Siena Sporting 1.6R 16v, equipped with Fiat's Dualogic automatic gearbox – were also in production, although Fiat announced that this variant won't be offered anymore from 2012.
 All the New Siena EL 1.0, EL 1.4 and many ELX versions circulating at Brazil were, actually, manufactured at Argentina, as Betim's factory is still producing only the more expensive versions.

 Production

 It was produced in Brazil (Betim Plant) and Argentina (Ferreyra).
 In the past it was also produced in Turkey (Bursa), Poland (Tychy) (1997–2001), India (Pune) (1999–2004), South Africa (Rosslyn), China (Nanjing), Iran (Saveh), Morocco (Casablanca) and Vietnam.

 It has also been built under license in Nampo, North Korea from 2002 to 2006, as the Pyeonghwa Hwiparam.
+It is built by complete knockdown kits from Vietnam.
+It comes with two engines options: a 1.3 litre and 1.6 litre, both paired to a 5 speed manual transmission.

 In 2013, Venezuelan production of a Siena launched with "Dodge Forza" badges.
 The Dodge Forza received a 1.4-liter, CNG-powered FIRE four-cylinder engine and a five-speed manual transmission.

 The production of the first generation of Siena officially ends in October 2016.